AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.Proposals.md

 References to the template `key` are expressed as the string value of the `key` bracketed by the `(` and `)` characters, e.g. `(keystring)`.
 Substitution of key-value pairs takes precedence over any other supported substitutions within the scope of a `template` element.

-To support generic typed values, TypeDef `token` strings may be used in place of any literal value within a `template` element, using the same bracketing syntax as template keys.
+To support generic typed values, TypeDef `token` strings may be used in place of any literal value within a `template` element, bracketed by the `[` and `]` characters.
 At template expansion time, any typed value that corresponds to a TypeDef `token` will be replaced with the corresponding literal value for the given `token` and type.

 Template elements may be nested to any depth, allowing for efficient authoring of combinatorial element templates.